Dissertation Completion Fellow, Fox Center for Humanistic Inquiry, Emory University

 Academic Peer-Reviewed Articles

-“Anthropocene Ethics and its Lapses: The Lyric Eros of Sylvia Plath’s Bees.”
+“Anthropocene Ethics and its Lapses: Lyric Eros and the Example of Sylvia Plath’s Bees.”
 Under review.

-Much recent work in ecology studies draws upon the notion of the erotic as a fruitful way to rethink interspecies relations.
-As thinkers such as Cynthia Willett demonstrate, eros invites us to decenter the human subject and to imagine differently the meetings between humans, nonhumans, and things that comprise our world.
-Sylvia Plath’s bee poems in Ariel (1965) constitute such an imagining, suffusing scenes of interspecies encounters with multidirectional and multi-agential yearning and desire.
-Yet, in these poems, that same eros is intertwined with her speakers’ rhetoric of racial discrimination.
+Much recent work in ecology studies draws upon the erotic as a fruitful way to rethink interspecies relations.
+As thinkers such as Cynthia Willett argue, eros invites us to decenter the human subject and to imagine differently the meetings between humans, nonhumans, and things that comprise our world.
+This theoretical discourse often fleetingly references poetry or “the poetic,” but interspecies erotic scenes in actual poems are rarely considered.
+To explore lyric eros, this essay takes as its primary case study Sylvia Plath’s sequence of bee poems in Ariel, which taps into the trope of bee-keeping that is as old as Virgil in lyric history.
+In this sequence, scenes of interspecies encounters are suffused with multidirectional and multi-agential yearning and desire.
+Yet, within these poems, that same eros is intertwined with a rhetoric of racial discrimination.
 To read Plath’s bee poems for an ethics of eros, therefore, is also to read their racism.
-This essay contends that Plath’s poems offer an opportunity to think through an interspecies ethics of eros insofar as they do not present an infallible, or even a good, model of relationality; rather, they unspool a discursive system that prompts readers to reside within the dangers that even ethics can yield, forcing us to confront our cruelties.
+This essay contends that Plath’s poems offer an opportunity to conceptualize an interspecies ethics insofar as they do not present an infallible, or even a good, model of relationality; rather, they unspool a discursive system that prompts readers to reside within the dangers that even ethics can yield, forcing us to confront our cruelties.
 Intervening in debates regarding the ethics of poetry and engaging the relationship between race and ecology, this essay argues that such a confrontation is particularly needed in the context of current discussions regarding the anthropocene, the most recent theorization of which links its origins to the genocides perpetrated by Western nations beginning in 1492.

 “Of New Calligraphy: Seamus Heaney, Planetarity, and Lyric’s Uncanny Space-Walk.”
 Cultural Critique (forthcoming 2018).